-This article makes the law easier, it guides you all essential information you need to know Contract law when making one whether a contract in Phuket or somewhere else in Thailand, also gives you an idea of what to think about when making one.
-The step-by-step below are the conditions of validity of contract under the Thailand law, they are applicable to all types of contracts in Phuket and the whole Thailand.
+This article makes the law easier; it guides you through all the essential information you need to know about contract law when making one.
+Also gives you an idea of what to think about when making one.
+All steps below are the conditions of validity of a contract under Thai law; they apply to all types of contracts in Phuket and the whole Thailand.
 The article contains the following:

 - Consent of the parties!

 Contract law deals with promises, which create both parties’ rights and obligations.
 To be a valid contract, not only must the parties agree on the essential terms, specific performance, warranties and assignment, force majeure, and contract remedies for instance, but also subject to the validity of the contract, the illegality of the subject matter, fraud in the inducement, and a lack of legal capacity, for instance.

 A contract occurs when an offer is accepted.
 However, the questions of when the contract occurs and whether the contract is legally enforceable or not are different questions of law.
 In addition, nowadays contract law deals with electronic data, which is influenced by international model law.
 All electronic transactions must be taken into account when making one.